 The NIH recommends 200 to 600 IUs of vitamin D a day.
 That's the amount to prevent rickets, a disease caused by vitamin D deficiency.
 But the real question is: How much vitamin D do you need for optimal health?
 Probably more than you think—but at the same time, very high levels of vitamin D can become toxic.

 Before starting to supplement with vitamin D, ask your doctor for a 25-hydroxy test.
 This will give you and your doctor an idea of how much you may need to supplement.

 Use D3, not D2.
 Vitamin D3 is derived from lanolin, so strict vegans should find a lichen-derived D3.
 To improve absorption, take vitamin D with food that contains some fat since it is a fat-soluble nutrient.

 3. Take the right amount.

 If you have a deficiency, correct it with 5,000 to 10,000 IUs of vitamin D3 a day for three months—but only under a doctor's supervision.
 (Higher doses should ideally be combined with vitamin K.) For maintenance, lower doses are needed, up to 4,000 IUs a day of vitamin D3.
 Some people may need higher doses, but please discuss this with your doctor.

 Since vitamin D is a hormone, it fluctuates for everyone differently, and obviously seasonal changes affect it too.

 There are different "optimal ranges."
 Experts and organizations have different ranges.
 You want levels over 30ng/mL and not more than 80ng/mL.

 5. Be patient.

-It could take six to ten months to "fill up the tank" for vitamin D if you’re deficient.
-Once this occurs, you can lower the dose to the maintenance dose of 2,000 to 4,000 IUs a day.
+It could take six to 10 months to "fill up the tank" for vitamin D if you're deficient.* Once this occurs, you can lower the dose to a maintenance dose.

 As I mentioned earlier, please talk to your doctor about making any changes to your normal health routine, as every body has different needs.